Food & NutritionHousehold Food Insecurity

 When people in our community can't afford nutritious food, it harms their health.
-Food insecurity can lead to diseases like diabetes and heart disease.
+Household food insecurity can lead to diseases like diabetes and heart disease.
 It can also cause mental health issues, such as anxiety and depression.

 The Cost of Eating in Chatham-Kent